Piano-Hand-Archive/Piano-Hand-Electrical/README.md

 Coordinates between all motors using helper functions.
 Parses the CSV file for input date
    Input (csv file) for actuator movement:
-   Note duration, Stepper Motor: position of hand, Note and Finger, Sharp (true or false)
+   Note duration, Stepper Motor: hand (left or right), position of hand, Note and Finger, Sharp (true or false)